Stephanie Skor – Violin

 In 2015 Christopher released an album of fingerstyle gospel and folk song arrangements for solo guitar called Just Beyond the River.
 It receives regular playtime on Minnesota Public Radio and is available on CDBaby or iTunes.
 Having grown up as a Suzuki student from age 5 himself, Christopher is now reveling in the chance to be a Suzuki dad to his own young son.

-Cora Crisman – Flute
+Emma Shubin – Flute